mithra62/ee_debug_toolbar/README.md

 Debug Toolbar
 ====================

+The complete debugging platform for ExpressionEngine.
 Adds an unobtrusive interface for debugging output on an [ExpressionEngine](http://expressionengine.com "ExpressionEngine") 7.0 site.
 Replaces default Profiler and Template Debugger provided with ExpressionEngine.

+### Features

+In addition to what the ExpressionEngine Profiler offers, the Debug Toolbar also offers:

+#### Extensible interface for project debug tools

+Create custom extensions to expand on debugging capabilities.

+#### Disable and/or Log Email

+The Toolbar can be configured to override email delivery and log the contents to files for easy debugging and quality control.

+#### Custom Error Handler

 Installation
 =============